Apples in mythology: Christianity

 Adam and Eve: a classic depiction of the biblical tale showcasing the apple as a symbol of sin.
 Albrecht Dürer, 1507; oil on panel.

-Though the forbidden fruit in the Book of Genesis is not identified, popular Christian tradition holds that Adam and Eve ate an apple from the forbidden tree in the Garden of Eden.
+Though the forbidden fruit in the Book of Genesis is not identified, popular Western Christian tradition holds that Adam and Eve ate an apple from the forbidden tree in the Garden of Eden.
 The unnamed fruit of Eden thus became an apple under the influence of the story of the golden apples in the Garden of Hesperides.
 As a result, the apple became a symbol for knowledge, immortality, temptation, the fall of man and sin.
 There is nothing in the Bible to show the forbidden fruit of the tree of knowledge was necessarily an apple.

 The larynx in the human throat has been called Adam's apple because of the folk tale, recorded in the 17th century, that the bulge was caused by the forbidden fruit sticking in the throat of Adam.